xan1242/willow-install-guide/README.md

 - Run  `willow-install` and follow its instructions (which involve installing Lucky Patcher and a license bypass patch for the game)

-And that's basically all there is to it to running the modded build of the game.
+And that's basically all there is to running the modded build of the game.

 If you know what you're doing, this shouldn't be too hard to follow.